Why and How to Winterize Your Lawn

 - The fourth and final step is to fertilize your lawn.
 In fact, many lawn care experts recommend that if you choose to fertilize your cool-season lawn only once each year that you should do so in the fall.
 The reason that fall fertilizing is so effective is because plants respond to external triggers in fall to start the process of preparing for winter.
 These triggers are things like day length and temperature changes.
 As days shorten and air becomes cool, plants – including turf grass – respond by slowing growth and shifting food reserves from the leaves to the roots.
 Although air temperature continues to fall, plant roots remain active in soil.
 This is true of many different kinds of plants, including grass.

 Shifting excess nutrients to the roots is the secret to plants’ return each spring.
 Those stored food reserves fuel the spring wake-up.
 The same is true of your lawn.
 By fertilizing grass in fall, you’re feeding the active roots and giving them even more nutrients to store for winter.

 When spring arrives with longer days and warmer air, grass blades sense the seasonal change and respond by kicking into growth gear, drawing upon these food reserves.
 Grass that is fed in fall greens up quickly in spring, growing thick and lush.

 Taking these steps now will insure that your lawn does not becoming unhealthy during the winter months, which will also insure that your lawn begins the spring healthy and looking great.

-You can call us at 425-283-2495 or Contact us today to schedule your lawn winterization project.
-We do this work through October 26th.
+You can call us at 425-505-1594 or email us at email@example.com to schedule your lawn winterization project.
+We do this work through the end of October.